Indeed Shiba Inus are not for the faint-hearted, and they are not recommended for first-time dog owners.

 He is one of my best buddies, and whenever I see him, I just have to smile.

 Shiba Inus can be very dominant dogs.
 Shibas are a lot more primitive than many other domesticated dog breeds, and their instinct is frequently to fight rather than flight or appease.
 As a result, training a Shiba Inu can be more difficult than training other dog breeds.
-Nevertheless, [...]
+Nevertheless, training a [...]

 Shiba Inus are commonly described as independent dogs.
 My Shiba Inu is very independent when it comes to independent thought and action.
 However, he is also very dependent on his people, more so than many other dog breeds.
-A Shiba Inu needs a lot of people time to keep him well occupied, both [...]
+A Shiba Inu needs a lot of people time to keep him well occupied, both mentally and [...]

 People always say that the Shiba Inu is a dog that is more like a cat.
 What properties make the Shiba Inu be more like a cat?
 Does the Shiba Inu also have more dog-like qualities?
 Here, we consider both the cat-like and dog-like nature of Shiba Inus.